Muir-UCSB/AE-ML_Framework/README.md

 # AE-ML_Framework
-Code for unsupervised learning of AE signals of SiC/SiC miniocomposites
+Code for unsupervised learning of AE signals of SiC/SiC minicomposites

 ae_measure2.py file contains sub-routines for reading in AE data generated from WaveExplorer software and conversion of waves to feature vectors.